lunarc/lunarc_docs/docs/aurora_modules.md

 # Compiling code and using toolchains

-A signficant portion of the Aurora software is build using the [EasyBuild](http://hpcugent.github.io/easybuild/) software framework.
+A significant portion of the Aurora software is build using the [EasyBuild](http://hpcugent.github.io/easybuild/) software framework.
 This framework provides so called *Toolchains* which are utilised to build software.
 Lunarc recommends to use toolchains when building software.
 This includes compiling your own software outside the EasyBuild framework.

 ## Currently provided toolchains